-Belfast Christmas Market
+The Christmas ’Continental’ Market

-For me, being Christmassy is what these Christmas markets is all about, and while Belfast Christmas Market isn’t overly traditional in itself (it first opened in 2004 with Asian and South American foods among its stalls), it does at least bring some more recent nostalgia for myself.
-Otherwise these traditional markets are set to replicate the seasonal charms of Germany’s Christkindlmarkt, as well as the wider winter markets of continental Europe, and in Belfast they do this relatively well.
-Although we did find the exact same Helter Skelter from Hyde Park last year, which is red and white, and fun, so I guess it’s Christmassy.
-I’m just being a scrooge.
+For me, being Christmassy is what these Christmas markets are all about, and while Belfast Christmas Market isn’t overly traditional in itself (it first opened in 2004 with Asian and South American foods among its stalls), it does at least bring some more recent nostalgia for myself as the main Christmas destination in all of Northern Ireland.

 The Beer Tents

-Views from Next Door
+Views from Around